rm511130/k8s_portRange/README.md

 The NetworkPolicy "test-network-policy" is invalid: metadata.annotations: Too long: must have at most 262144 characters
 ```

+If you edit the `networkpolicy_input.yaml` example and change the `portRange` numbers to:

+- ingress: `portRange: 7000:13022`
+- egress:  `portRange: 4000:6316`

+The network policy will work.

+Conclusions:
-Conclusion: there _is_ a limit to how many ports can be included in a network policy file.
-Consequently, there is a limit to how many ports you can include when using the `portRange` notation.
+- There _is_ a limit to how many ports can be included in a network policy file.
+- Consequently, there is a limit to how many ports you can include when using the `portRange` notation.
+- Port numbers with more digits consume the available characters at a faster pace than port numbers with fewer digits.

 # Network Performance